 In the autumn of 2008, Kunal Amin, a final year student at the University of Warwick, decided to approach TED about organising an event at the University itself.
 Since the request coincided with the developmental stages of the TEDx initiative, it was granted, and Warwick hosted one of the very first TEDx-like events in February 2009.
 Since then TEDxWarwick has been held every spring, growing in scale and depth year-on-year.
-Having been held in lecture theatres in 2010 and 2011, the 2012 conference moved to the internationally renowned Butterworth Hall, located in the Warwick Arts Centre.
-The 2013 conference, held on 9th March 2013, will make use of the same venue.
+Having been held in lecture theatres in 2010 and 2011, the 2012 and 2013 conferences were held in the internationally renowned Butterworth Hall, located in the Warwick Arts Centre.

-This year's team is promoting a number of new initiatives; for the first time, smaller events known as TEDx Salons are being hosted throughout the year.
-TEDxWarwick City 2.0 was held on October 13th 2012, TEDxYouth@Warwick was held on November 24th, and TEDxWarwickED, focused on education, will be held on the 2nd of February, 2013.
-Another first for TEDxWarwick this year is the opening of speaker applications to the general public, giving those with an idea worth spreading a chance to take the stage at our events.
+The team began a number of new initiatives; for the first time, smaller events known as TEDx Salons were hosted throughout the year.
+TEDxWarwick City 2.0 was held on October 13th 2012, TEDxYouth@Warwick was held on November 24th, and TEDxWarwickED, focused on education, was held on the 2nd of February, 2013.
+Another first for TEDxWarwick in 2013 was the opening of speaker applications to the general public, giving those with an idea worth spreading a chance to take the stage at our events.

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
 These local, self-organized events are branded TEDx, where x = independently organized TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized.
 (Subject to certain rules and regulations.)